 - Keep layering whatever you have handy.

 - Keep a container such as a pail or bowl in your kitchen to easily collect kitchen scraps for your compost pile.
-Good things to add to a compost pile are lettuce leaves, fruit peels, vegetable peels, tops and bottoms of carrots and similar veggies, coffee filters and used grinds, tea bags and used tea, and even shredded paper.
+Good things to add to a pile are lettuce leaves, fruit peels, vegetable peels, tops and bottoms of carrots and similar veggies, coffee filters and used grinds, tea bags and used tea, and even shredded paper.
 Do not add meat, fat, or bones.

 - When your kitchen container fills up, add it to the pile.